 Delegate where effective

 It is generally good practice for a trainee to experience a range of training styles and hear a diversity of views.
 You might consider whether particular parts of their training can be delegated to others within your department, with the training co-ordinator/officer retaining oversight.
 This can be beneficial both for the trainee, and for the delegated trainer (as personal and professional development).

 The School promotes the highest standards in healthcare science training, and departments can contribute towards this by participating in its activities, in particular:

-- Station writing and assessing for the OSFA
+- station writing and assessing for the final assessment

 Training co-ordinators/officers should ensure they receive the School’s e-bulletin and have contact details for the relevant Training Programme Director.
 The Training Programme Directors appreciate contact and feedback from training officers, as this contributes to the continual improvement and refinement of the programme.
 Through the School you will also receive information about any changes to the programme or curricula.
 It will be the responsibility of the training co-ordinator/officer to ensure these changes are applied.
 Trainers are advised to check the news section of the School website regularly.

 There may be formally convened networks of training co-ordinators/officers organised by your local HEE office or equivalent elsewhere in the UK.
 Over and above these, trainer networks can be formed locally, regionally and nationally through professional bodies, social media, or national conferences.
 Trainees will also form online networks and will meet others in their specialism when they attend their HEI.
 Other networking forums are meetings and events organised by the School.
 It is easy to overlook networks within your own organisation.
 If there are trainees in other specialisms in other departments, the training officers from each department may have valuable insights to share and, in some cases, learning resources that can apply across the whole healthcare science workforce.

 Ensure links with wider workforce within your organisation